adikabintang/kolor-di-dinding/networking/ospf.md

 Autonomous System Border Router (ASBR) is the border router that is connected and make an eBGP peer session to another ASBR of different AS network.

-## Equal Cost Multipath (ECMP)

-When there are multiple same cost route to the same destination, we can have a per-flow load balancing (per-TCP or UDP) flow to avoid the packet re-ordering.
-Set this in `sysctl` (`sys.net.ipv4.fib_multipath_hash_policy=1`).
-Read more here: https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt

 # A little bit about distance vector routing (like RIP)

 - RIP uses bellman-ford algorithm to compute the shortest path.